 - Develop a framework to prioritize improvements: Prioritize your findings across listening channels by established a process that focuses your attention on issues that are related to your most important metrics.
 This can be as simple as a ranking system.

-- Justify the broader business value your delivering: At this stage, CX professionals must go beyond specific project outcomes and demonstrate the improvement that all the listening efforts have had on the business overall.
+- Justify the broader business value you’re delivering: At this stage, CX professionals must go beyond specific project outcomes and demonstrate the improvement that all the listening efforts have had on the business overall.

 - Have a customer-centric company culture: At this point, your employees should embrace and demand a VoC program.
 They should also have access to all of the tools and insight to enable their individual contribution to improving customer experience.